 They spent nearly every daylight hour playing in the backyard.
 They barreled outside as early as 7:15 or 7:30.
 I can’t remember exactly, but the neighbors do.

-They spent hours with the sandbox, two big old galvanized tubs and the hose, basically realigning natural resources.
+We recently had a decking installed.
+Originally we weren’t sure whether to or not, as we didn’t want the hassle of having to sand it and restain it, but then we learned about composite decking from the composite decking site and decided we’d treat ourselves.
+When I say, ourselves, I mean the grandchildren.
+They spent hours playing on it with the sandbox, two big old galvanized tubs and the hose, basically realigning natural resources.
 They excavated sand from the sandbox, flooded the sandbox, then returned sand to the sandbox until they perfected a marvelous, disgusting swamp-like mixture that cemented to their skin and found its way into every nook, cranny, towel and bed in the house.
+Thank goodness we went for composite decking, as wood wouldn’t have lasted ten minutes.

 As each day drew to a close they would appear to wind down a bit, line up two chairs in the middle of the backyard and have a seat.